 This page provides an overview of the municipal incorporation process in Washington State, including related statutes, court decisions, and examples of incorporation feasibility studies.

 The basic procedure to incorporate is set out in chapter 35.02 RCW, and it includes a petition requirement, review by a boundary review board or the county legislative body in counties without a board, and an election.
-If the voters approve the proposed incorporation, a primary election to nominate candidates for city council (and, in mayor-council cities, a mayor) and then an election to select the city council must be held.
-The new city must officially incorporate, at a date set by the initial city council, within 360 days of the incorporation election.
+If the voters approve the proposed incorporation, a primary election to nominate candidates for city council (and a mayor in mayor-council cities) and then an election to select the city council must be held.
+The new city must officially incorporate at a date set by the initial city council and within 360 days of the incorporation election.

 For a detailed description of the municipal incorporation process and how to establish a new city government, see the following MRSC publications:

 - Washington State Const. art.
-11, § 10 – Incorporation of Municipalities.
-This constitutional provision establishes the basic authority for cities and towns to incorporate and for the state legislature to enact laws to govern the process of incorporation.
+11, § 10 — Establishes the basic authority for cities and towns to incorporate and for the state legislature to enact laws to govern the process of incorporation.

 - Ch.
-35.02 RCW – Incorporation Proceedings.
-This chapter contains the basic statutory procedures for incorporation as a city in Washington State.
+35.02 RCW — Contains the basic statutory procedures for incorporation as a city in Washington State.
 It also establishes the legal authority and power of a city during the "interim period," the period between the election of the initial city council and the official date of incorporation.
 In addition, it addresses issues relating to the continued provision of municipal services after incorporation.

 Vashon Island v.
-Boundary Review Bd., 127 Wn.2d 759 (1995) – The state supreme court concluded that there is no constitutionally protected right to have an incorporation petition considered under the law existing at the time a notice of intent to seek incorporation was filed with a boundary review board.
+Boundary Review Bd., 127 Wn.2d 759 (1995) — The Washington State Supreme Court concluded that there is no constitutionally protected right to have an incorporation petition considered under the law existing at the time a notice of intent to seek incorporation was filed with a boundary review board.